Advanced optimization models for the location of charging stations in e-mobility: Enhanced models

 The model above covers two elemental changes from the basic DFRLP: first, we make use of a new integer variable $n_k$, defining the number of charging poles at a potential facility location.
 Second, by postulating a limited capacity at refuelling stations, it might be impossible for one or more CSs to satisfy the total flow volume (TFV) of the flows using said stations.
 Thus the continuous variable $z_f$, which indicates the proportion of flow $f$ that can be covered, is introduced.

 The objective function \eqref{equation:StationSize:Exogenous:OV} maximizes the total flow volume covered.
 Note that it is the real-valued equivalent of objective function \eqref{equation:BasicModel:OV}, obtained by substituting the binary variable $y_f$ for the proportion $z_f$.
 While the \DFRLP{} parametrises the total number of CSs in \eqref{equation:BasicModel:st:NumberOfFacilities}, here the total number of charging poles is ensured by \eqref{equation:StationSize:Exogenous:st:NumberOfChargers}.
 Constraint \eqref{equation:StationSize:Exogenous:st:StationSizeConstraints} states that there is at least one charging pole installed when a location is intended to be a charging station.
-The maximum number of charging poles allowed at a charging station is defined in constraint \eqref{equation:StationSize:Exogenous:st:MaxStationSize}.
+The maximum number of charging poles allowed at a charging station is defined in constraint \eqref{equation:StationSize:Exogenous:st:MaxStationSize}. \eqref{equation:StationSize:Exogenous:st:FlowConstraints} ensures that the proportional coverage of flow $f$ is zero if the flow is not covered at all, i.e.\ if $y_f = 0$.
 The limited capacity of charging poles is considered with constraint \eqref{equation:StationSize:Exogenous:st:CapacityConstraint_linearized}.
 It is important to understand that \eqref{equation:StationSize:Exogenous:st:CapacityConstraint_linearized} is already a linearisation of an originally quadratic context as explained in the following.

 To guarantee that capacity is not exceeded at any charging station, it is necessary to know which flows are recharging at a station.
 This information can be obtained from variable $i_{k l f}$, indicating at which locations ($k$ and $l$) a flow $f$ stops for refueling.
 The limited capacity at charging poles is expressed by the following non-linear constraint: